geertsmichael/soundtouch/README.md

 All existing features of the original Component are supported: https://www.home-assistant.io/integrations/soundtouch/

-New - To make a snapshot from what us currently playing:
+1. To make a snapshot from what us currently playing:
 ```yaml
 service: soundtouch.snapshot
 data: